Mineral rights: Ownership

-Ownership Types

 Leasing

 To bring oil and gas reserves to market, minerals are conveyed for a specified time to oil companies through a legally binding contract known as a lease.
 This arrangement between individual mineral owners and oil companies began prior to 1900 and still thrives today.
 Before exploration can begin, the mineral owner (lessor) and the oil company (lessee) must agree to certain terms regarding the rights, privileges and obligations of the respective parties during the exploration and possible production stages.

 Although there are numerous other important details, the basic structure of the lease is straightforward: in exchange for an up-front lease bonus payment, plus a royalty percentage of the value of any production, the mineral owner grants the oil company the right to drill for a period of time, known as the primary term.
 If the term of the oil or gas lease extends beyond the primary term, and a well was not drilled, then the Lessee is required to pay the lessor a delay rental.
 This delay rental could be $1 or more per acre.
 In some cases, no drilling occurs and the lease simply expires.

 The duration of the lease may be extended when drilling or production starts.
 This enters into the period of time known as the secondary term, which applies for as long as oil and gas is produced in paying quantities.